2020 United States presidential election in Oregon

 The 2020 United States presidential election in Oregon was held on Tuesday, November 3, 2020, as part of the 2020 United States presidential election in which all 50 states plus the District of Columbia participated.
-President Donald Trump, and Vice President Mike Pence were renominated by the Republican Party.
-They faced a Democratic Party ticket of former Vice President Joe Biden, and his running mate, California U.S. Senator Kamala Harris, as vice president.
+Oregon voters chose electors to represent them in the Electoral College via a popular vote, pitting the Republican Party's nominee, President Donald Trump, and running mate Vice President Mike Pence against Democratic Party nominee, former Vice President Joe Biden, and his running mate California Senator Kamala Harris.
+Oregon has seven electoral votes in the Electoral College.

+Prior to the election, Oregon was considered to be a state Biden would win or a safe blue state.
 Biden won 56.45% of the vote to 40.37% for Trump.
 Biden received Oregon's seven electoral votes in the Electoral College.
 The state certified its election results on December 3.

-Biden won Oregon by 16.1%, an increase from Hillary Clinton's 11% victory margin in 2016.
+Biden won Oregon by 16.09%, an increase from Hillary Clinton's 11% victory margin in 2016.
 No Republican presidential candidate has won Oregon since Ronald Reagan of neighboring California in 1984.
-Biden flipped two counties Trump won in 2016: Marion County-home to the state capital of Salem, and Deschutes County-anchored by fast-growing Bend.
-It was also the first time a majority of Deschutes County voted for a Democrat since Lyndon Johnson in 1964.
+Biden flipped two counties Trump won in 2016: Marion County, home to the state capital of Salem; and Deschutes County, anchored by fast-growing Bend.
+This marked the first time since 1964 that a Democrat won an outright majority in Deschutes County, although Democratic presidential nominees in 1976 and 1992 had carried the county with pluralities.

-Biden was the first Democrat since Woodrow Wilson to win the presidency without carrying Columbia County and Tillamook County.
-He also became the first non-incumbent Democrat since Jimmy Carter to get elected without carrying Jackson County, and the first non-incumbent presidential candidate since George H. W. Bush to win without carrying Wasco.
-Tillamook and Columbia counties were among a fraction of the more than 3,000 counties in the U.S. to vote twice for Barack Obama (2008, 2012) and twice for Donald Trump (2016, 2020).

-Biden also made history as the highest vote earner in Oregon history, with 1,340,383 votes.
+Biden was the first Democrat since Woodrow Wilson in 1916 to win the presidency without carrying Columbia County and Tillamook County.
+Tillamook and Columbia counties were among a fraction of the more than 3,000 counties in the U.S. to vote twice for Barack Obama (in 2008 and 2012) and twice for Trump (in 2016 and 2020).
+Biden also made history as the highest vote earner in Oregon history, with 1,340,383 votes, and Biden was able to achieve stronger swings leftward in 28 of Oregon's 36 counties than Hillary Clinton in 2016.
 Per exit polls by the Associated Press, 33% of voters were secular and supported Biden by 80%.